NintendoLink07/MythicIOGrabber/RecentChanges.md

 - Improved the handling of applications, delisting, etc. behind the scenes, made it less prone to error.

 - Fixed some filter edge cases.

+### Known issues

+- When a category has not a single group listed (e.g. Rated BG's, Skirmishes) the throttle frame doesn't disappear (I currently only refresh the frames when atleast 1 result is available)